KenKundert/quantiphy/README.rst

     ax.set_xlim((0, 1e6))
     pl.savefig('spectrum-zoomed.svg')

 Notice the axis labels in the generated graph.
+Use of *QuantiPhy* makes the widely scaled units compact and easy to read.

 ..  image:: spectrum-zoomed.png